skurtulmus/www/content/handbook/vps.md

 ---

 First of all, we need to choose a VPS hosting provider to host our server and make an account.
-I can personally recommend [Vultr](https://www.vultr.com) as I haven't had any problems using it, and it also provides a ready-made image to quickly deploy OpenBSD servers, in addition to Linux distributions and FreeBSD.
-I will also include images to provide assistance with the set-up process on Vultr.
-[DigitalOcean](https://www.digitalocean.com) and [Linode](https://www.linode.com) are other popular providers.

 After creating an account, we can provide the necessary payment info and deploy a new server with the preferred configuration.